lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 `int pgd_bad(pgd_t pgd)`

-[pgd_bad()][pgd_bad] determines whether the specified PGD entry itself is not in a state where it, or descendent tables, can be safely modified.
+[pgd_bad()][pgd_bad] determines whether the specified PGD entry itself is not in a state where it, or descendent tables, can be safely modified or referenced.

 In x86-64 the test consists of masking out `_PAGE_USER` (ignored so the test can be applied to both kernel and userland mappings), then checking that the